Fitzgerald Auto Mall: History

 In 1966, Fitzgerald Auto Mall was founded with a Colonial Dodge (now a Fitzgerald Hyundai-Subaru) dealership in Rockville, Maryland.
 Fitzgerald has used no-haggle pricing since 1979 and it encompasses 20 dealerships across Maryland, Pennsylvania, and Florida that sell 20 different brands.

 In 2003, Fitzgerald Auto Mall became the first automotive dealership group to have achieved ISO 9001 and ISO 14001 certifications.
 Since 2003, Fitzgerald Auto Mall remains the only car dealer group in North America to have achieved ISO 9001 and ISO 14001 certifications.

 In 2005, Fitzgerald Auto Mall was one of the three companies to receive the National Capital Business Ethics Award at an awards dinner held at the Ritz Carlton in Tysons Corner, Virginia.
 In addition to Fitzgerald, the award was given to National Security Research, Inc. and Ventera Corporation.
 More than 50 companies from the Washington D.C. area were nominated in 2005 for this award.

 In May 2006, Fitzgerald agreed with Pepco Energy Services to switch all of its Maryland dealerships from electricity generated via conventional power sources to wind power.

 In 2008, Fitzgerald Auto Mall was selected as one of only six car dealers in the U.S. to offer plug-in hybrid conversion systems for the Toyota Prius.

 In 2016, Fitzgerald Auto Mall celebrated its 50th anniversary.

+In 2023 Fitzgerald Auto Malls became the largest Employee Owned dealership group when Jack Fitzgerald founded the Fitzgerald ESOP Trust.